 We transact with counterparties in the financial services industry, including brokers and dealers, commercial banks, investment banks, mutual and hedge funds, and other institutional clients.
-Defaults by, and even rumours or questions about the solvency of, certain financial institutions and the financial services industry generally have led to market-wide liquidity problems and could lead to losses or defaults by other institutional financial transactions in general.
-Many of the routine transactions we enter into expose us to significant credit risk in the event of default by one of our significant counterparties.
+Defaults by, and even rumours or questions about the solvency of, certain financial institutions and the financial services industry generally have led to market-wide liquidity problems and could lead to losses or defaults by other institutions.
+These liquidity concerns have had, and may continue to have, a cool-down effect on interinstitutional financial transactions in general.
+Many of the routine transactions we enter into expose the Consumer Group to significant credit risk in the event of default by one of our significant counterparties.
 A default by a significant financial counterparty, or liquidity problems in the financial services industry in general, could have a material adverse effect on our business, financial condition and results of operations.

 The Consumer Group's financial results are constantly exposed to market risk.
-The Consumer Group is subject to fluctuations in interest rates and other market risks, which may materially and adversely affect it and its profitability
+The Consumer Group is subject to fluctuations in interest rates and other market risks, which may materially and adversely affect the Consumer Group and its profitability